SaladCloud Blog

 Salad Technologies

 In recent times, JupyterLab has gained popularity among data scientists and students because of its ease of use, flexibility, and extensibility.
-But access to resources and cost remains a hindrance.
-In this blog, we provide a walkthrough on creating and running your own GPU-accelerated JupyterLab taking advantage of low GPU prices on SaladCloud.
+However, access to resources and cost remain a hindrance.
+In this blog, we provide a walkthrough on creating and running your own GPU-accelerated JupyterLab, taking advantage of low GPU prices on SaladCloud.

 The challenge in data science learning & research